 - Bargaining is a way of life there.
-Except in fixed price shops, you have to bargain hard for every thing.
-You can start with one fourth of the quoted price and keep on haggling till you reach a price which satisfy both the parties.
+Except in fixed-price shops, you have to bargain hard for everything.
+You can start with one-fourth of the quoted price and keep on haggling till you reach a price that satisfies both the parties.
 Bargaining is in our blood, and so it’s relatively easy for Indians.
 But in my experience, however hard you bargain, tourists always end up paying more.
-If you are not interested in buying, just keep walking, without stopping to look at the goods on display, otherwise you might have a tough time warding them off.
+If you are not interested in buying, just keep walking, without stopping to look at the goods on display, otherwise, you might have a tough time warding them off.
 There are lots of souvenirs to be found, but they are generally of average quality and hence quite reasonable.
 Be aware of fake products and cheap copies.

 - In spite of all the poverty and backwardness, the toilets are quite clean in Egypt, even in crowded tourist places.
-The craving for tips keeps the attendants on their toes and the wash rooms adequately clean.
-Wish lots of countries, including India, learnt from them how to keep the toilets usable in public places.
+The craving for tips keeps the attendants on their toes and the washrooms adequately clean.
+With lots of countries, including India, learned from them how to keep the toilets usable in public places.
 It’s advisable to carry your own toilet paper.

-- You might have not heard of Abu Simbel, Temple of Philae, Karnak Temple and Valley of the Kings, but they are as magnificent and perplexing as the Pyramids.
-They give a more vivid glimpses of the bygone area and worth visiting on their own.
+- You might have not heard of Abu Simbel, Temple of Philae, Karnak Temple, and Valley of the Kings, but they are as magnificent and perplexing as the Pyramids.
+They give a more vivid glimpse of the bygone area and worth visiting on their own.
 Egypt is predominantly desert and 90% of its area is desert.
-Nile valley and Nile Delta are just 5% of total Egypt but they support 99% of the total population with their cultivation.
+Nile Valley and Nile Delta are just 5% of total Egypt but they support 99% of the total population with their cultivation.
 ‘6th of October’ and ’10th of Ramadan’ are names of cities in Egypt.
 Weird, isn’t it?

-- If you thought Egyptians only mummified their Kings, nobles or religious dignitaries, you are in for a surprise.
-Cats, birds, baboons, dogs, crocodiles and rams were also mummified in ancient Egypt as they were considered sacred.
-You can just imagine how evolved and flourishing was the Egyptian civilisation at that time as Mummifying is an expensive and complex procedure lasting 70 days after death.
+- If you thought Egyptians only mummified their Kings, nobles, or religious dignitaries, you are in for a surprise.
+Cats, birds, baboons, dogs, crocodiles, and rams were also mummified in ancient Egypt as they were considered sacred.
+You can just imagine how evolved and flourishing was the Egyptian civilization at that time as Mummifying is an expensive and complex procedure lasting 70 days after death.

 - Child labor is rampant in Egypt and you can see them engaged in all sorts of work.
 There are 1.8 million children working and more than half of them are involved in hazardous work.
 You can see them everywhere you go.
 The animals like camels and horses used for the tourists seem to be starved and exhausted.
 But when the economy is in bad shape, and people cannot fill their basic needs, these things are bound to happen.

 Egypt is a different world altogether and it was really fascinating visiting it.
-Find out details about the best places to travel and suggested itinerary in Egypt Travel Guide.
+Find out details about the best places to travel, the best time to visit, and suggested itinerary in Egypt Travel Guide.
 I thoroughly enjoyed the novel experience and could not help appreciating the fact that Egyptians are surviving in such adverse conditions and still remain so positive and exuberant.